DOFRADJO/DevOps-eng-tech-test/README.md

     * `.github/workflows/main.yml` (your CI/CD workflow definition)
 2.  **Monitor the workflow**: Go to the `Actions` tab in your GitHub repository.
 You should see a workflow run triggered by your push.
 3. The workflow will perform the following steps:
-    * Check out the code[cite: 1].
+    * Check out the code.
     * Authenticate to Google Cloud using the provided service account key secret.
-    * Build the Docker image based on your `Dockerfile`[cite: 1].
+    * Build the Docker image based on your `Dockerfile`.
-    * Push the built image to Google Container Registry (GCR)[cite: 1].
+    * Push the built image to Google Container Registry (GCR).
-    * Deploy the `latest` tagged image to your Google Cloud Run service, injecting necessary environment variables like database credentials from GitHub secrets[cite: 1].
+    * Deploy the `latest` tagged image to your Google Cloud Run service, injecting necessary environment variables like database credentials from GitHub secrets.

 ## 6. Retrieving Public IP (Bash Script)